metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `log_types` (String) 'logTypes' defines the desired record types to generate.
 Possible values are:<br>- 'Flows' (default) to export regular network flows<br>- 'Conversations' to generate events for started conversations, ended conversations as well as periodic 'tick' updates<br>- 'EndedConversations' to generate only ended conversations events<br>- 'All' to generate both network flows and all conversations events<br>
 - `metrics` (Attributes) 'Metrics' define the processor configuration regarding metrics (see [below for nested schema](#nestedatt--spec--processor--metrics))
 - `multi_cluster_deployment` (Boolean) Set 'multiClusterDeployment' to 'true' to enable multi clusters feature.
 This adds 'clusterName' label to flows data
-- `resources` (Attributes) 'resources' are the compute resources required by this container.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--processor--resources))
+- `resources` (Attributes) 'resources' are the compute resources required by this container.For more information, see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--processor--resources))
 - `subnet_labels` (Attributes) 'subnetLabels' allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift, which is used to identify cluster external traffic.When a subnet matches the source or destination IP of a flow, a corresponding field is added: 'SrcSubnetLabel' or 'DstSubnetLabel'. (see [below for nested schema](#nestedatt--spec--processor--subnet_labels))

 <a id="nestedatt--spec--processor--advanced"></a>